Montgomery Riverfront brawl: Background and incident

 On August 5, 2023, around 7:00 p.m., the city-owned riverboat Harriott II, carrying 227 passengers, was returning to its designated docking space at Riverfront Park on the Alabama River in Montgomery, Alabama, following a cruise.
-In an interview with CNN, a man identified as the captain of the Harriott II, stated the vessel had just completed the "5 to 7" cruise.
-The riverboat's attempt to dock was obstructed by a privately owned pontoon boat that was moored in the Harriott II's usual spot, preventing the larger vessel from aligning its exit ramp with the dock.
+In an interview with CNN, the co-captain of the Harriott II, stated the vessel had just completed the "5 to 7" cruise.

-While some initial reports noted an absence of signs specifically marking the space as reserved for the Harriott II, Montgomery Police Chief Darryl Albert later stated that the dock space is widely known to be for the riverboat.
+The riverboat's attempt to dock was obstructed by a privately owned pontoon boat that was moored in the Harriott II's assigned space, preventing the larger vessel from aligning its exit ramp with the dock.
+Montgomery Police Chief Darryl Albert stated that the dock space is widely known to be for the riverboat.

-For a period of about 40 to 45 minutes, the crew of the Harriott II made multiple attempts to contact the operators of the pontoon boat, requesting that they move their vessel.
+For approximately 45 minutes, the crew of the Harriott II made multiple attempts to contact the operators of the pontoon boat, requesting that they move their vessel.
 These attempts included announcements made over the Harriott II's public address system.
-According to the Harriott II's captain, Jim Kittrell, and a subsequent police statement by the riverboat's co-captain, Dameion Pickett, the occupants of the pontoon boat were either unresponsive or replied with dismissive and obscene gestures, such as "flipping off" the riverboat crew.
+According to the Harriott II's co-captains, Jim Kittrell and Damien Pickett, the occupants of the pontoon boat were either unresponsive or replied with dismissive and obscene gestures, such as "flipping off" the riverboat crew.
 This extended period of non-cooperation from the pontoon boaters contributed to escalating tension among the passengers and crew aboard the Harriott II, who were waiting to disembark.

-Following the unsuccessful communication attempts, Dameion Pickett, the black co-captain of the Harriott II, and a 16-year-old white male deckhand, were transported from the riverboat to the dock to address the obstruction.
-Pickett, with assistance from the deckhand, untied the pontoon boat.
-In his written statement to the police, Pickett reported that he moved the pontoon boat "three steps to the right" to create the necessary space for the Harriott II to dock.
+Following the unsuccessful communication attempts, Captain Pickett, who is black, and a 16-year-old white male deckhand disembarked from the riverboat to address the obstruction.
+Pickett, with assistance from the deckhand, untied the pontoon boat and moved it "three steps to the right" to create the necessary space for the Harriott II to dock.
 They were then confronted by the boat owners.